When coloring the hair, remember the rules of complementary colors:

 Red is opposite Green

 Blue is opposite Orange

 Yellow is opposite Violet

-When each of the two complementary colors is combined, they equal a neutral brown.
+When each of the two complementary colors are combined, they equal a neutral brown.

 Most hair colors are defined by the lift/deposit ratio.
 This is commonly known as the level system.

 Level One means black and Level Ten means the absence of all pigments as the lightest blonde.